xbmc/kodi-tv/src/content/article/kodi-21-2-omega-release/index.md

 **Windows Store/Android Deployment**

-Due to the internal and external hoops we need to jump through, it might be a little while before the update appears for you, and that's before out usual staged deployment approach.
+Due to the internal and external hoops we need to jump through, it might be a little while before the update appears for you, and that's before our usual staged approach to deployment.
 Sit tight, and it will be with you in due course (maybe the next week or two).

 **Note for Windows Users**